-While length or word count is not required, one-page or 250 words is appropriate for most beginners more than three pages or more than 750 words is appropriate for most advanced members
+While length or word count is not required, one-page or 250 words is appropriate for most beginners.

 Create and exhibit one age/grade appropriate item.
 While length or word count is not required, two-page or 500 words is appropriate for most intermediate members.